opendistro/for-elasticsearch-docs/docs/security-configuration/saml.md

 ### Client authentication

-The Security plugin can use TLS client authentication when fetching the IdP metadata.
-If enabled, the Security plugin sends a TLS client certificate to the IdP for each metadata request.
+The security plugin can use TLS client authentication when fetching the IdP metadata.
+If enabled, the security plugin sends a TLS client certificate to the IdP for each metadata request.
 Use the following keys to configure client authentication.

 Name | Description
 :--- | :---